pldi17-17/pldi17-17/spec/README.md

 This folder contains two .cfg files that I used for our experimentation.
 There are two files - `linux64-amd64-clang-template-o3-400.perlbench.cfg` and `linux64-amd64-clang-template-o3.cfg`.
-For use, please modify `CC` and `CXX` variable to appropriate clang paths.
+To use, please modify `CC` and `CXX` variables so they refer appropriate clang paths.
 They are derived from one of SPEC2006's basic configuration - `Example-linux64-amd64-gcc43+.cfg`.

 Note : Among 19 SPEC benchmarks, `400.perlbench` should be built with